mikamito998/ubuntu-termux/README.md

 yes | apt update && apt install wget -y && pkg upgrade -y && wget https://raw.githubusercontent.com/mikamito998/ubuntu-termux/main/proot.sh; chmod +x proot.sh; ./proot.sh; rm --force proot.sh
 ```
 - After instalation is done, you can login to proot-distro ubuntu by this command :
--- Root = ubuntu-root
+- Root = ubuntu-root
--- User = ubuntu
+- User = ubuntu
-- After install code from step 10.1 and step 10.2, You can start the next step from step 7.1 onwards
+- After step 10. is done, you can continue install and costumize macOS Theme from step 7.1

 ##### All the code here is not purely from me, but I have summarized it from various sources.
 There is some code that I changed and fixed to make it install easily and run flawlessly.
 ##### Source: